outsourced data protection officer

 As a DPO, we act with an impartial and confidential manner.
 We will review your complaint and assess the nature of it.
 If it is in scope with the law and lies within our duties, we may decide to investigate further.
 It is important to note that this may take some time as we collect all the facts of your case before responding to both you and the Data Controller.

-- How long will it take for my compliant to be resolved?
+How long will it take for my complaint to be resolved?

-We are unable to give a timescale for the conclusion of our enquiries, but we will keep communications frequent to ensure you are informed throughout the process.
+We are unable to give a timescale for the conclusion of our enquiries, but we will communicate frequently to ensure you are informed throughout the process.

 We must work with the Data Controller and the Data Subject to resolve Data Protection concerns.
 We are employed by the Data Controller who will receive a confidential report – a summary of which you will also receive.
 Our duty of confidentiality extends to this work; however, we will be as open and transparent as we can when responding.
 There will be some cases whereby we need to share your personal information, however, we will only do this if absolutely necessary, and you will be notified prior to it happening.

-We are hired under a service contract; therefore, we are not employees, which allows us to be truly independent of the Data Controller as defined within the law.
+We are hired under a service contract, therefore we are not employees.
+This allows us to be truly independent of the Data Controller as defined within the law.

 Our Data Protection Officers are in some cases legally trained and in all cases, those dealing with your cases will have had advanced training on our Certified Data Protection Officer training program.
 The DPO assigned to your case will have knowledge of your data controller’s operations.
 Our Data Protection Officers are supported by our Chief Data Protection Officer, Nigel Gooding who is legally and professionally qualified.